anjalibajaj23318/Task-Manager/README.md

 ```

-## I have tried to achieve teh basic functionality as mentione din the email with some styling using the material ui.
+## I have tried to achieve the basic functionality as mentioned in the email with some styling using the material ui.

 ## For Bonus Part